 Executive Vice President – Strategy, People + Culture at Federal Reserve Bank of San Francisco, Dr. Porter is an experienced champion for inclusive leadership.

 Dr. David Porter and Dr. Robin attended graduate school at Harvard together, both served on the faculty at the Anderson School at UCLA where they were the co-designers and social architects of a number of the Diverse Leaders Programs run by the Office of Executive Education there.

-He has also been the champion and advocate for Diversity, Equity and Inclusion in a number of other organizations, serving just prior to his current post as Executive Director and CEO of the Walter Kaitz Foundation.
+He has also been a champion and advocate for Diversity, Equity and Inclusion in a number of other organizations, serving just prior to his current post as Chief Diversity, Equity, and Inclusion Officer at the Haas School of Business, UC Berkeley.
+Before that he was Executive Director and CEO of the Walter Kaitz Foundation.
 He provided strategic leadership and focus for increasing diversity in front of, and behind the camera in the cable, media, and entertainment industries.

 David and I partnered on a series of very short videos I call Diversity 101 for UC Berkeley students as part of their Changemakers course.
 For access to these videos, contact me HERE.
 There are five videos:

 |CM 8.1||The Power of Diversity, Equity and Inclusion|

 |CM 8.4||Ladder of Inference|

 Leslie Aguilar is the founder, CEO and principal consultant with Diversity & Inclusion Center, a full-service, WBE consulting firm.
 She has designed and facilitated hundreds of workshops on diversity & inclusion, cultural competence, inclusive communication, intercultural communication and multicultural customer service.